Candace Bawcombe, pianist

-Ms. Hall is the artistic director of Hall Ensemble, a chamber music group entering its fifth subscription season of concerts.
+Ms. Hall is the artistic director of Hall Ensemble, a chamber music group entering its sixth subscription season of concerts.
 The group’s October 2014 concert was named on the Fort Worth Star-Telegram top ten classical performances of the year list.
 An ardent proponent of historic performance practice, she also plays the baroque cello and viola da gamba, and is a founding member of Texas Camerata.

 Gloria Lin, pianist

 Gloria Lin has performed at Carnegie Hall, Alice Tully Hall at Lincoln Center, Symphony Space, Kosciuszko Foundation, the United Nations, the Ford Center in Toronto, and in China, France, Mexico, Peru, Japan, Spain, and Venezuela.
 She is a guest at such prestigious series and venues as international festivals in Cartagena, Colombia and in Morelia, Mexico; the Sociedad Filarmonica in Lima; Cliburn at the Modern; and Fort Worth Chamber Music Society.
 She has been featured on prominent national and international media, including APM’s Performance Today, WNYC’s Soundcheck, national television and radio broadcasts in Colombia, and Japan’s public television NHK.

 Dr. Lin was educated at The Juilliard School, Interlochen Arts Academy, University of Michigan-Ann Arbor, and Manhattan School of Music, and earned her Doctor of Musical Arts degree at Indiana University-Bloomington.
 She has led master classes at Beijing’s Central Conservatory, as well as at the National Conservatory in Lima and the Conservatorio de las Rosas in Morelia, Mexico, among other institutions.
 She currently serves on the piano and musicology faculty at the TCU School of Music in Fort Worth, Texas.

 Alex McDonald, pianist